Sanjaya-subedi/Read_Read_Read/books/Technical/The_Chip/Concepts.md

 **Book:** THE CHIP - How Two Americans Invented the Microchip and Launched a Revolution
 **Author:** T.R Reid

+This book has a very strong storytelling and narrative style that kept me fully engaged from start to finish.

 ## WHAT CONCEPTS DID I LEARN / REVISE

 ### Flow of Electrons and Current Control